ricksoliveira/Semester_4_Snack_Bar_Project/README.md

 - Price of each sides → R$ 2,50
 - Price of each drink → R$ 4,00
 - If drink is cold →  plus R$ 1,00
+- Orders can't be saved without being closed first
+- All fields must be filled in order to close an order
+- All orders must have a sandwich

 Buttons / Functions: